“It’s all about a black magician”. The Heart 104.9 incident (part 2)

 More mind games by the constabulary.
 Do they believe the story?

-At some point during my custody in Caledon Square I was confronted with a folder, by a detective, apparently there is a file linking me to an organization called Poqo, the armed wing of the Pan African Congress.
+At some point during my custody in Caledon Square, during the switch from jail cell to holding cell, past a collection of lost boys, beneath the bloodstained Magistrates Courts, shortly after the assault, I was confronted with a brown folder, by a detective.
+Why did I do it, what did I do?
+Apparently there is a file linking me to an organization called Poqo, the armed wing of the Pan African Congress.
+God only knows why they believe this is important.

-I am questioned once again about my being Jewish.
+I am questioned repeatedly about my being Jewish.
 I refuse to speak to the Dutchman, he has no right to my views on the late Rissik Haribhai “Barney” Desai.

 I am driven home in complete silence.